atheridon/dwm/README.md

 ### cfacts + vanitygaps
 Big thanks to [bakkeby](https://github.com/bakkeby) for his cfacts-vanitygaps patch that made both work when combined in dwm!

-### systray + picom/compton
+### systray + picom/compton shadow
 Picom (compton) will not put a shadow on the systray icons with this dwm build.
 Thanks again to [bakkeby](https://github.com/bakkeby) for helping me out with this!
+Patch for this can be found in the patches/ directory.

 ## Configuration